addyosmani/backbone-fundamentals/backbone-fundamentals.md

 var myTodoRouter = new TodoRouter();
 ```

 Backbone offers an opt-in for HTML5 pushState support via `window.history.pushState`.
 This permits you to define routes such as http://backbonejs.org/just/an/example.
 This will be supported with automatic degradation when a user's browser doesn't support pushState.
-Note that it is vastly preferred that you're capable of also supporting pushState on the server side, although it is a little more difficult to implement.
+Note that it is vastly preferred if you're capable of also supporting pushState on the server side, although it is a little more difficult to implement.

 **Is there a limit to the number of routers I should be using?**